Text Tools: JSON Formatter Base64 URL Encoder JSON to CSV CSV to JSON

 Export Results

-Download encoded/decoded output as a text file
+Download encoded/decoded output as a text file to your device

 What is URL Encoding?